cscan/vue-excel-editor/README.md

 ![Options](https://i.imgur.com/LGefJif.png "Options")

 #### Select
 Click the row label to select the row.
-Component supports Excel-select which using Shift key and Ctrl key (Meta for OSX) to select multiple rows.
-You may also intereset in the free-select prop to select the row without holding the shift key.
+Component supports Excel-style which using shift-click and ctrl-click (Meta for OSX) combination to select multiple rows.
+You may also intereset in the free-select prop to select the multiple rows without holding the shift key.

 ![Select](https://i.imgur.com/x0Lkwf8.png "Select")